 - The school uses CCTV for security and safety.
-The only people with access to this are Office staff where the screens are located, K Morley ans SLT / Pastoral Tea - Notification of CCTV use is displayed at the front of the school.
-Please refer to the Information Commissioners Office (ICO) for further guidance and the school CCTV procedures. - We do not use publicly accessible webcams in school. - Webcams in school are only ever used for specific learning purposes, i.e. monitoring hens' eggs and never using images of children or adults. - Misuse of the webcam by any member of the school community will result in sanctions. - Webcams at various points of the year can be found in Science eg nest watching and bat watching. - Consent is sought from parents and staff on joining the school, in the same way as for all images
+The only people with access to this are Office staff where the screens are located and the Site Manager / ICT Manager. - Notification of CCTV use is displayed at the front of the school.
+Please refer to the Information Commissioners Office (ICO) for further guidance and the school CCTV procedures. - We do not use publicly accessible webcams in school. - Webcams in school are only ever used for specific learning purposes, i.e. monitoring hens' eggs and never using images of children or adults. - Misuse of the webcam by any member of the school community will result in sanctions. - Consent is sought from parents and staff on joining the school, in the same way as for all images